 You don't need to reinsert all the meshes; you can insert only the ones you have modified.

 This tools are under active development and their functionalities may change in the future.

 Special thanks to @xraydelta1 for compiling the Mac version.

 Feedbacks, reports, suggestions or ideas are strongly welcomed: feel free to send me a message with your thoughts.

 X-Pilot's forum is the primary and sole forum for support, announcements and new releases.

-PLEASE DO NOT REDISTRIBUTE DI TOOLS THROUGH OTHERS FORUMS OR PLATFORMS
+PLEASE DO NOT REDISTRIBUTE THIS TOOLS THROUGH OTHERS FORUMS OR PLATFORMS